 Therefore, the only solution is what is referred to as a force-multiplier.
 This could be a firearm or a non-lethal device like the D.A.D.® (Defense Alert Device).
 There is also pepper spray in a can or stun devices.

-You have to decide which one is most likely to be in hand if suddenly attacked, most likely to remain in hand during a physical assault, most likely to be operable under extreme stress and most likely to stop the attacker.
+You have to decide which one is most likely to be in hand if suddenly attacked and most likely to remain in hand during a physical assault.
+It must be operable, by you, under extreme stress.
+After all that, it must be capable of stopping the attacker if properly used.

 The D.A.D.® is the most likely device to be in hand due to its non-weapon appearance.
-It is most likely to remain in hand, in firing position during a sudden, physical attack.
-This is due to the hand strap and “forced Indexing” on the device into the right position.
+It is most likely to remain in hand, in firing position, during a sudden, physical attack.
+This is due to the hand strap and “forced Indexing” of the device into the right position.

 The D.A.D.® is the most likely of any non-lethal device to stop even a drug impaired attacker, based on the 96%+ stop rate of previous TigerLights, even those with pepper spray just over half as potent as that used in the D.A.D.®.

-The D.A.D.® also has the unique, unmatched ability to send out a silent call for help in the form of an app alert that goes to the mobile phone of anyone within a one mile radius who has the free D.A.D. app and has “crowd alert” turned on and also can be sent to people’s text and email if in the sender’s app contacts.
+The D.A.D.® also has the unique, unmatched ability to send out a silent call for help in the form of an app alert that goes to the mobile phone of anyone within a one mile radius who has the free D.A.D. app and has “crowd alert” turned on.
+The alert is also sent to people’s text and email if the sender has put their cell phone number and email in the app contacts.

 These alert recipients are potentially in the best position to render help much quicker than 911.
 This amazing feature of the D.A.D.® device got it voted by Bluetooth SIG to be one of the Top 20 Most Innovative Products in the world.

 For us, IT’S ABOUT FREEDOM and about being NEVER ALONE.
-I hope this helps you be a little safer, hopefully a lot safer and makes life more enjoyable with a sense of freedom and a feeling that you are never alone if you have a D.A.D.® with you.
+I hope this helps you be a little safer, hopefully a lot safer and makes life more enjoyable.
+The D.A.D.® 2 will definitely give you a sense of freedom and a feeling that you are never alone when you have it with you.